src/test/wind-driven-stvt.c

 Wind-driven lake

 This is a simple test case of a wind-driven lake where we can compare results with an analytical solution.
-For the bottom of the domain we impose no-slip condition (that is the default), for the top we impose a Neumann condition (see viscous friction between layers for details).
+For the bottom of the domain we impose a no-slip condition (that is the default), for the top we impose a Neumann condition (see viscous friction between layers for details).

 We run the test case for three different solvers: multilayer Saint-Venant, layered hydrostatic, layered non-hydrostatic.